dankelley/OceanAnalysis.jl/docs/src/index.md

 # OceanAnalysis.jl

 OceanAnalysis.jl is a Julia package designed to facilitate the analysis of oceanographic data.
-It is at a very early stage of development by someone who is in the early steps of exploring Julia as a supplement to R.
+It is at a very early stage of development by someone who is new to Julia.
+Problems are likely, and changes are a surety.

 Click the three-horizontal-line icon at the top left and then click on 'API' to get an in-depth description of the functions and types in the package.